KholdStare/plumbingplusplus/README.md

 semantics, to save expensive copies.
 It should be possible to move objects all the way through the pipeline.

 A concern with the API is the use of operator overloading.
-The <pre>operator
+The operator &gt;&gt;
->></pre> template function may accept too broad a range of inputs, and also leaks into the global namespace.
-The operator delegates to a regular function, but composing with this function is awkward:
+template function may accept too broad a range of inputs, and also leaks into the global namespace.
+Not cool.

+The operator &gt;&gt; delegates to a regular function, but composing with this function is awkward:

     Plumbing::connect(
         Plumbing::connect(